Huotes/CommitMaker/README.md

 There are only 10 types of people in the world: those that understand binary, those that don’t, and those that didn't expect a ternary joke.

 As an infant, Chuck Norris' parents gave him a toy hammer.
 He gave the world Stonehenge.

+Chuck Norris won super bowls VII and VIII singlehandedly before unexpectedly retiring to pursue a career in ass-kicking.